 Post Office Monthly Income Scheme (POMIS)

 POMIS is a low-risk investment scheme that offers monthly income to the depositors in the form of interest payments.
 The Government of India backs the Post Office Monthly Income Scheme.
-Also, the interest rates are announced every quarter and the current rate is 6.70% (October to December 2022).
+Also, the interest rates are announced every quarter and the current rate is 7.40% p.a.
+(Current Quarter 2023).
 POMIS comes with a lock-in period of five years.
 Upon maturity, the depositor can either withdraw or reinvest the entire amount back into the scheme.

 The minimum investment amount for POMIS is INR 1,500, and the maximum limit is INR 4,50,000 per individual.
 However, for joint holdings, the maximum limit is INR 9,00,000.
 Also, one can easily transfer their POMIS account from one post office to another.
 Furthermore, the scheme allows premature withdrawals after one year of account opening.
 However, premature withdrawals come with penalties.